Keyboard shortcuts

 ).await?;

-OrganismRef::config() resolves to the organism’s Config — either because the gov operator embeds the full Config struct in their published GovConfig, or because the organism crate ships a helper that rebuilds the Config from the published fingerprint and known role constants.
+OrganismRef::config() resolves to the organism’s Config — either because the coalition operator embeds the full Config struct in their published CoalitionConfig, or because the organism crate ships a helper that rebuilds the Config from the published stable id and known role constants.
 Either way, the concrete organism crate is what gives you the typed handle.

-Step 5 — bind the basic services you want
+Step 5 — bind the modules you want

-Basic services are confluences with well-known shapes.
-GovConfig exposes helpers:
+Modules are coalition-scoped organisms with well-known shapes.
+CoalitionConfig exposes helpers:

 use atlas::Atlas;